arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 08/20/2020 19:30 (UTC)`.
+The last change was detected on `Friday 08/21/2020 02:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code